Today’s Sociology: Ideology and Partisan Advocacy

 “I tried to find community with people who felt similar to me.
 I hung out with sociology majors and joined organizations working on issues that I was most passionate about, and that's how I made my friends”.

-The ‘Sociological Lens’: Expose Hidden Truths
+The ‘Sociological Lens: Expose Hidden Truths

-Sociologists believe that society operates on the basis of invisible power structures that those trained in the field are best qualified to detect.
+Sociologists teach that society operates on the basis of invisible power structures that those trained in the field are best qualified to detect.
 Departmental mission statements exult how the ‘sociological lens’ is “where we make the strange familiar’ and critical for ‘opening your eyes’ so you can see problems clearly and eliminate inequality.

 One sociology professor introduced his class to the “sociological eye”, which “can never really be turned off”.
 The sociological eye is really special: “Not everyone can unlock it because not everyone has the capacity for it - if more people did, I believe that society would be a very different place.
 Use your sociological eye to try to improve the world around you, because we see structural issues, not a culmination of individual problems”.
 That’s pretty good.